Kayakbabe/MMM-Rhino/README.md

 MagicMirror module to allow voice control via Picovoice Rhino.
 This module outputs to the MagicMirror Notification system so that other modules may interact with the MagicMirror.

 # API
 Uses PicoVoice Rhino.
-You will have to follow the instructions provided by Picovoice to install on your Raspberry Pi
+You will have to follow the instructions provided by Picovoice to install on your Raspberry Pi. https://picovoice.ai/

 # Modules Supported
 MMM-Pages